kubamus/kubamus/README.md

 # @KubaZary1 profile.
--My favorite programming languages are: javaScript, Python and C# -Languages I would like to know: kotlin, lua
+- My favorite programming languages are: javaScript, Python and C#
+- Languages I would like to know: kotlin, lua